mcogswell/mcogswell.github.com/vis_blog/index.md

    However, it could also be relating unknown parts in strange or (if you want to go that far) unwanted ways.
    These visualizations don't say that the head is made up of pointy ears, a pink nose, whiskers, etc.

-These relationships are a fundamental part of the main intuition behind CNNs: that they learn __hierarchies of features__.
+These relationships are a fundamental part of the main intuition behind ConvNets: that they learn __hierarchies of features__.
 Hierarchies are graphs with nodes _and_ edges.
 To understand hierarchies we need to talk about the edges.